 In life, that is.
 Not in fiction.

-In fact, she doesn’t plan on writing anything fictional for a while, especially not the screenplay she just started.
-That’s because her two most beloved characters, NYPD detectives Jay Ryan and Carolyn Harding, are part of reality now, and part of her life.
+She isn't planning to write anything fictional for a while, especially not the screenplay she just started.
+That's because her two most beloved characters, NYPD detectives Jay Ryan and Carolyn Harding are part of reality now, and her closest friends.

 And she wants to keep it that way.

-When Evie decides to chase down answers from maybe-murder- suspect Murray, she finds herself diving headfirst (literally) into his adventure of a backstory.
-Which makes her a time traveller.
-Sort of.
-Either way, getting to the bottom of Murray’s role in the screenplay turns out to be a lot more dangerous than she would have liked, and there’s a good chance she might not make it out alive.
+To chase down answers from Murray, Evie must dive headfirst (literally) into his story, which turns out to be a lot more dangerous than she anticipated.
+There's a good chance she might not make it out alive.

-Will Evie be able to redeem her mistakes and keep her chosen family?
-Or will she end up losing everything that matters most?
+Will she be able to redeem her mistakes, or will she end up losing everything that matters most?